7 Best Dual Sport Helmets with Bluetooth: Uniting Safety and Connectivity for Your Riding Experience

 The added comfort features, like the removable comfort liner and cheek pad, which make the Parlare worthwhile if you’re looking for an entry-level ADV helmet or a reliable choice for your pillion.
 Besides, it would serve as an ideal complement to your daily riding gear during those well-deserved weekend getaways.

-I’m talking about a large and protective face shield that you can order in clear or dark shade, a low-tint sun visor, a large shading peak, decent build quality, and an integrated Bluetooth comms system: the DWO-5 Bluetooth v3.0 headset by Sena.
+I’m talking about a large and protective face shield that you can order in a clear or dark shade, a low-tint sun visor, a large shading peak, decent build quality, and an integrated Bluetooth comms system: the DWO-5 Bluetooth v3.0 headset by Sena.

 The DWO-5 is built on the same platform as the Sena SMH5, giving you up to 8 hours of conversation, pairing with up to three devices, hands-free voice dialing commands, turn-by-turn navigation, and the ability to mesh with other comms and several days of standby time.
 Unfortunately, the Sena-equipped Bluetooth version is currently limited to Matte Black or White color options of the helmet.